fjbender/AlexaKvg/README.md

 ## Todos
 Currently, only one stop can be queried through Alexa.
 Need to figure out the slot model to query for specific stops.
 However, KVG has a non-consecutive numbering system for stops, so I'll need to figure that out first.
 The underlying KVG service supports querying different stops already, as long as their ID is known.

+## Installation
+As of now, the skill is not yet certified as critical features are missing.
+The only option to run it for yourself is to download a copy, host it on your machine and tell Amazon to query this machine using the Alexa skill builder.
+Installation is as simple as `git clone`, then `composer install` in the clone directory.
+Then use the skill builder to point the skill to your https endpoint.
+The Alexa endpoint is `stop/alexa` relative to your application URL.